-Alarm owners should know the procedure for canceling false alarms with their alarm companies
+Alarm owners and users should know the procedure for canceling false alarms with their alarm companies.

 All fees are assessed on an annual basis and begin July 1 each year.